avocolado/avn-bible/glossary.md

 Many players and devs will refer to rendered images as "renders" and each one refers to a uniquely rendered image.

+## Ren’Py

+A visual novel engine that allows devs to use words, images, and sounds to tell interactive stories that run on computers and mobile devices.
+These can be both visual novels and life simulation games.

 ## Romance

 A genre within AVNs that focuses on building emotional connections and romantic relationships between characters, often with a focus on character development, dialogue, and emotional intimacy.